phac-nml/irida/README.md

         ##  files are shared between the NGS Archive and Galaxy (e.g. over NFS).
         galaxy.uploader.dataStorage=local

+3. A workflow must be installed within the database.
+This can be accomplished by running the following command:

+        java -jar irida-tools.jar ca.corefacility.bioinformatics.irida.config.workflow.InstallRemoteWorkflowPhylogenomics --username [username] --password [password] --workflowId [id] --inputSequenceLabel [label] --inputReferenceLabel [label] --outputTreeName [tree name] --outputMatrixName [matrix name] --outputSnpTableName [snp table name]

+   Where the above options can be found within the Galaxy workflow.

 Please see the main IRIDA installation guide for more details.

 Running the Tests